 ECONOMIC SELF-SUFFICIENCY PROGRAM.
 Any program designed to encourage, assist, train, or facilitate the economic independence of assisted families or to provide work for such families.
 Economic self-sufficiency programs can include job training, employment counseling, work placement, basic skills training, education, English proficiency, Workfare, financial or household management, apprenticeship, any other program necessary to ready a participant to work (such as: substance abuse or mental health treatment.
 Economic self-sufficiency program includes any work activities as defined in the Social Security Act (42 U.S.C.
 607(d)).
 See the definition of work activities at Sec.
 5.603(c).
-The new definition of the term "economic self-sufficiency program" is used in the following regulatory provisions, pursuant to the Public Housing Reform Act: family income includes welfare benefits reduced because of family failure to comply with welfare agency requirements to participate in an economic self-sufficiency program; and the requirement for public housing residents to participate in an economic self-sufficiency program; and the requirement for public housing residents to participate in an economic self-sufficiency program; and the requirement for public housing residents to participate in an economic self-sufficiency program; or other eligible activities.
+The new definition of the term "economic self-sufficiency program" is used in the following regulatory provisions, pursuant to the Public Housing Reform Act: family income includes welfare benefits reduced because of family failure to comply with welfare agency requirements to participate in an economic self-sufficiency program; and the requirement for public housing residents to participate in an economic self-sufficiency program or other eligible activities.